Managing Finances and Covering the Mortgage During Cancer Treatment

 SUBSIDIZED HEALTH INSURANCE

-You might qualify for more generous health insurance coverage through Medicaid, Medicare, Social Security Disability Insurance, or Supplemental Security Income.
-If you’re eligible, these benefits can protect you from more of your medical costs.
-Certain cancers qualify for compassionate allowances, which means the Social Security Administration can make eligibility determinations more quickly.
+You might qualify for more generous health insurance coverage through Medicaid, Medicare, Social Security Disability Insurance or Supplemental Security Income.
+If you're eligible, these programs can cover more of your medical costs.
+Certain cancers qualify for compassionate allowances, so the Social Security Administration can process your application faster.

 MEDICATION ASSISTANCE